pendragon-andyh/junox/README.md

 This is a reasonably-accurate JavaScript emulation of the classic [Roland Juno-60](https://en.wikipedia.org/wiki/Roland_Juno-60) synthesizer - using the [Web Audio](https://www.w3.org/TR/webaudio/)'s AudioWorkletProcessor and [Web MIDI](https://www.w3.org/TR/webmidi/).

-This branch is mainly concerned with how accurate the emulation is.

-This project was originally started by [Daniele Zannotti](https://github.com/dzannotti/junox).
-We originally chose the Juno-60 because it is a very simple synth that (still) manages to sound really good - and I had previously done [some analysis](https://github.com/pendragon-andyh/Juno60) of that synth.

 ## Demos

 You can change the sliders while you are playing on both of these UIs: